 Accommodation in Gura Humorului, in 4* pension/hotel, breakfast included.

 Breakfast buffet at the hotel and start to Brasov.
-We continue via the Bicaz Gorges, gorges in the Eastern Carpathians, on the river Bicaz, making the connection between Transylvania and Moldavia.
+We continue via the Bicaz Gorge, gorges in the Eastern Carpathians, on the river Bicaz, making the connection between Transylvania and Moldavia.
 The gorges attract by its beauty many tourists every year.
-They are crossed by a winding road.We will pass thru Lacu Rosu/Red Lake Resort where we will have a short stop for admire the landscape, taking some nice pictures and find out the legend of this wonderful place.
+They are crossed by a winding road.We will pass thru Lacu Rosu (Red Lake) resort where we will have a short stop for admire the landscape, taking some nice pictures and find out the legend of this wonderful place.

 Arrival in Brasov.
 Accommodation in a 3* pension/hotel.

-Optional: a special musical dinner in Cetate Restaurant in Brasov, for the opera music lovers – with Filarmonica from Brasov.
-In the Medieval Saloon you will enjoy a recital including chamber music, dance and arias of classical and pre-classical music.
+Optional: a special musical dinner in Brasov, for the opera music lovers – with Filarmonica from Brasov.
+You will enjoy a recital including chamber music, dance and arias of classical and pre-classical music.